Does smoking increase the anesthetic requirement?

 Öztürk E., Aydoğan M., Karaaslan K., Doğan Z., Topuz U.

-• Keywords: Smoking, environmental tobacco smoke, anesthetic agent consumption, CIGARETTE-SMOKING, SMOKERS, CODEINE
+• Anahtar Kelimeler: Smoking, environmental tobacco smoke, anesthetic agent consumption, CIGARETTE-SMOKING, SMOKERS, CODEINE

 The amount of propofol used in induction of anesthesia was significantly higher in group S compared to groups PS and NS.
 Moreover, the total consumption of propofol was significantly higher in group S compared to groups PS and NS.
 The total propofol consumption of group PS was significantly higher than that of group NS (P = 0.00).
 Analysis of total remifentanil consumption showed that remifentanil use was significantly higher in group S compared to group NS (P = 0.00).